- Commitment Statement

 The Trust gives the commitment that all employees or job applicants will be assessed only according to their capability to carry out a given job, based on justifiable, objective criteria which are clearly related to the duties of the job.

 Employee recruitment is an important factor in the Trust’s ability to provide services effectively and efficiently.

-It is also essential that the Trust complies with employment legislation and applies sound professional practice throughout the recruitment process.
+It is also essential that the Trust complies with employment and equality legislation and applies sound professional, consistent and transparent approach throughout the recruitment process.